zac-poe/ip-address-generation/README.md

 *Due to the OS specific nature of ifconfig, which is used by these scripts, presently only MAC OS is supported*

-Note that usage of this script will disable DHCP on your active network connection.
-You may wish to re-enable this after use of these IP addresses is complete.

 # Usage
-`sudo ./generate-ip-addresses.sh` : Run the IP Address generation wizard
+`sudo ./generate-ip-addresses.sh` : Run the IP address generation wizard

+`sudo ./remove-ip-addresses.sh` : Run the IP address removal wizard